Low regularity error estimates for the time integration of 2D NLS: Numerical experiments

 \section{Numerical experiments}

-In this section, we numerically illustrate our main result (Theorem 1.1).
+In this section, we numerically illustrate our main result (Theorem~\ref{mainthm}).
 We display the convergence order of the filtered Lie splitting method with rough initial data.
-In Figure 1 we consider the periodic NLS (\ref{n}), discretized with the filtered Lie splitting method (\ref{0}) and initial data
+In Figure 1 we consider the periodic NLS \eqref{n}, discretized with the filtered Lie splitting method \eqref{0} and initial data

 with $s=0.2,~1/3,~0.5$ and 1, where $\tilde{g}_k$ are random variables which are uniformly distributed in the square $[-1,1]+i[-1,1]$.
 We employ a standard Fourier pseudospectral method for the discretization in space and we choose as largest Fourier mode $K=(2^{12},2^{12})$, i.e., the spatial mesh size $\Delta x=0.0015$ for both of the two space directions.
-As a reference solution, we use the Lie splitting method with $K$ spatial points and a very small time step size $\tau=2^{-22}$.
+We normalize the $L^2$ norm of the initial data by 0.1.
+As a reference solution, we use the filtered Lie splitting method with $K$ spatial points and a very small time step size $\tau=2^{-22}$.
 We choose $T=1$ to be the final time.

-From Figure~\ref{fig:figure1}, we can clearly find that our numerical experiments confirm the convergence rate of order $\mathcal{O}(\tau^{\frac{s}{2}})$ for solutions in $H^s$ (see Theorem 1.1) with $s=0.2,~1/3,~0.5$ and 1.
+From Figure~\ref{fig:figure1}, we can clearly conclude that our numerical experiments confirm the convergence rate of order $\mathcal{O}(\tau^{\frac{s}{2}})$ for solutions in $H^s$ (see Theorem~\ref{mainthm}) with $s=0.2,~1/3,~0.5$ and 1.

 We also did some experiments for very small $s$, as for example, $s=0.1$.
 In this case, the convergence is very slow.
-To obtain an accurate reference solution for small $s$, one would need an ever increasing number of Fourier modes, which is beyond the capabilities of computers.
+To obtain an accurate reference solution for small $s$, one would need an ever increasing number of Fourier modes, which is beyond the capabilities of our computers.
 In Figure~\ref{fig:figure2}, we demonstrate that the proven order of convergence only shows up for sufficiently high spatial resolution.

 {}